pfrazee/infocivics/index.md

 ### Beyond the overthrow of kings

-As late as the 18th century, democracy was considered dangerous.
-Plato thought it unstable and likely to devolve into authoritarianism.
-It was only through the work of political philosophers including John Locke, Jean-Jacques Rousseau, and Montesquieu, that republican democracy became perceived as a practiceable form of state government.

-In 1647, the [Putney Debates](https://en.wikipedia.org/wiki/Putney_Debates) captured the contemporary perspectives on democracy.
-The soldiers who helped win the English Civil War wanted representation, but their aristocratic commanders feared that under democratic rule, their private property would be seized by the popular vote.
-The landed citizens suggested that democracy and property were fundamentally incompatible: how could the poor be entrusted with power when they could use it to redistribute wealth?
-(See: [Democracy and its Crisis](https://www.barnesandnoble.com/w/democracy-and-its-crisis-a-c-grayling/1125902540#/ "GRAYLING, A. C. DEMOCRACY AND ITS CRISIS.
-S.l.: ONEWORLD PUBLICATIONS, 2018.").)
-Ultimately, England returned to monarchy.
+In the 1647 [Putney Debates](https://en.wikipedia.org/wiki/Putney_Debates), the soldiers who helped win the English Civil War wanted suffrage, but their aristocratic commanders feared that under democratic rule, their private property would be seized by the popular vote.
+The landed citizens asserted that democracy and property were fundamentally incompatible: the poor could not be trusted with power when they could use it to redistribute wealth.
+England therefore returned to monarchy.

 In 1689, John Locke developed his philosophy of Libertarianism in his *[Two Treatises on Government](https://en.wikipedia.org/wiki/Two_Treatises_of_Government)*.
-He argued that a government’s role is to protect those rights which would naturally exist without society.
-He considered this duty to be part of an implicit agreement that justified the very existence of government: [the Social Contract](https://en.wikipedia.org/wiki/Social_contract).
-Put simply, if citizens are to surrender some freedom to participate in a society, then they should get something in return.
-That “something” is an assurance by the government that they will be protected from society through essential rights.
-Locke was not the first to articulate this conception of rights, but he was the first to establish them as part of the political philosophy which justifies the assumption of authority.
+He argued that a government’s role is to protect those rights which would naturally exist without society, an implicit agreement that justified the very existence of government: [the Social Contract](https://en.wikipedia.org/wiki/Social_contract).
+If citizens are to surrender some freedom to participate in a society, then they should be protected *from* society through essential rights.

-This articulation of essential rights was an important step for modern democracy.
-It established a premise for inalienable rules which cannot be easily removed by the majority or a minority, even within a democracy.
-Property has become one such right, and therefore democracy and private property are not fundamentally incompatible.
+Essential rights are a premise for rules which cannot be easily removed by the majority or a minority, even within a democracy.
+Private property has become one such right.
+Depending on your leanings you may not prefer this view, but you can see the philosophical pathway which makes such a view possible; even in democracy, there are rules that should be radically difficult to change.
+In the United States, this is represented by the Constitution, which is not *sacred*, but it is brutally difficult to change through the amendment process.
+So it is, rules like property and free speech can be protected through a high degree of requisite consensus.
+Through this, democracy and private property are made compatible.

-In 1748, Montesquieu expanded the mechanics of representative government with *[The Spirit of the Laws](https://en.wikipedia.org/wiki/The_Spirit_of_the_Laws)*.
-Along with an analysis of political systems, Montesquieu introduced the concepts of separation of powers and checks and balances.
-His work, along with that of Locke and Rousseau, inspired James Madison and Thomas Jefferson as they authored of the United States Constitution.
-While the republican governments that followed have not been without criticisms, they have been relatively stable while supporting populations that far exceeded that of nations previously ruled by European kings.

-Innovations in political philosophy helped develope a form of democracy which is robust enough to support millions of citizens.
-As we now look at the power structures embedded in large scale social computing networks, we should ask ourselves whether similar innovations can be had in computing networks.
-Is central control the only form of management that can scale?
-Or, are there more distributed forms of management structures we can use?
-Is it possible to build large-scale social computing networks which share decision-making power throughout the user base?
+Consider now a hypothetical: Had Locke's Two Treatises on Government existed prior to 1647, is it possible that the Putnam soldiers would have successfully argued for their democracy?
+If you believe the answer could be "yes," and if you believe in the value of democracy, then you might understand why I believe in Civics.
+We should explore the philosophy of authority in social systems so that we can properly construct their systems of governance.
+What republics might we lose by failing to argue for them properly?

 ### Applying civics to technology

-Let's return to the issues of technology and the decentralization movement.
-How can we use civics to bring clarity to the design of our networks?

-Semantic clarity is one possibility.
 Critics of the decentralization movement often note that the Web is already decentralized, as anybody can create a server without asking permission from an authority.
 Why then does it need to be *re*-decentralized?

 This confusion stems from the use of the overly-general application of the word "centralized."
 While the ability to host is not consolidated on the Web, the functions of Web applications (identity, networking, configuration, data storage) are often consolidated within the hosts.
 As a result, it might not always be accurate to say that the Web is centralized, but rather that the application functions are.

 To resolve this confusion, we can try to borrow concepts from civics.
-For instance, we might describe the consolidation of powers into applications as the absense of a "separation of powers" on the Web.
+We might describe the consolidation of powers into applications as the absense of a "separation of powers" on the Web.
 Large hosts such as Facebook are placed in charge of all tasks related to their application, and have no limit on which powers they may acquire.
-This terminology may be more successful, as many more people are familiar with basic civics than they are with the inner workings of technical systems.

-Confusions that arise from overly-broad terms suggest there's a lack of clarity in the thought or communication within the decentralization community.
+Confusions which arise from overly-broad terms suggest there's a lack of clarity in the thought or communication within the decentralization community.
 Participants are less likely to understand the goals of the community if the language or concepts are imprecise.
 This can easily lead to disagreements about the best models of authority and network design.

 Bitcoin is now the victim of an emergent political standards process with conflicting goals.
 (See: ["The invisible politics of Bitcoin"](https://pdfs.semanticscholar.org/5761/af4eff318e876f2990aa53469352826214a0.pdf "The invisible politics of Bitcoin: governance crisis of a decentralised infrastructure").)
 Protocol changes are led by a core team then put to a vote by the miners, effectively forming a legislative body.
 This mechanism of voting, the miner "signal," was not originally intended to act as a vote, but has developed into that practice as interests diverged ([source](https://medium.com/@elombrozo/forks-signaling-and-activation-d60b6abda49a "Forks, Signaling, and Activation")).
 The fact that voting-power in this legislature is purchased and that nearly half of the votes are controlled by four entities ([source](https://www.technologyreview.com/s/610018/bitcoin-and-ethereum-have-a-hidden-power-structure-and-its-just-been-revealed/ "Bitcoin and Ethereum have a hidden power structure, and it’s just been revealed")) should be cause for alarm.
 Practically speaking, the legislative design of Bitcoin is plutocratic (rule by the wealthiest participants) as mining power is a reflection of invested capital.
 Some people may favor this design because they feel the miners have the most investment in the protocol’s future.
 Others may feel the plutocracy is itself a centralization which fails to represent the majority of transactors.
 Either way, this is a political discussion which should be made explicit, and will lead community-members to feel disenfranchised if they disagree about the power structure.

-Bitcoin is not alone in its controversy.
 Ethereum angered many of its community members when its leaders reverted the state of the ledger to counteract the [DAO hack](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization).
 Were they wrong to have done so?
 This question challenges the basic understanding of the technology.
 If the goal is to have zero authority in the network, then yes they were wrong, as the rollback was a clear use of authority which existed outside of the protocol code.
 However if the goal is to have *constrained* authority which relies on a high degree of political consensus to make changes to the ledger, then what they did was responsible governance.

 These blockchain controversies suggest that we might have an incomplete view of governance and authority.
 Bitcoin's standards process highlights an inescapable need to manage changes to the protocol's code.
 Because the protocol can not be permanently fixed, decisions must be made by the community on how it grows.
 Meanwhile, Ethereum's rollback might be written off as a rare occassion, but it's impossible to guarantee that rollbacks will never reach political consensus again.
 The mental model for Ethereum must be modified if just to account for the *possibility* of such rollbacks.

 Is it accurate (or even feasible) to view decentralization as the elimination of authority?
 If so, then we don't need to discuss the civics of computing networks, because there is no sophistication to it!
-If, however, decentralization can only seek to maximize the distribution of authority (as the author of this paper believes) then we should be looking for a more sophisticated model of governance which categorizes matters such as protocol development, legislative processes, and the nature of rollbacks in effective governance.
+If, however, decentralization can only seek to maximize the distribution of authority, then we should be looking for a more sophisticated model of governance which categorizes matters such as protocol development, legislative processes, and the nature of rollbacks in effective governance.

-### Regarding governments

-Finally, before introducing our conceptual framework of computing civics, we should clarify some differences between the societies of computers and the societies of human beings.

-Computing systems are not purely social systems.
-They are digital, bound by the rules of code and the limitations of hardware.

-Human societies, meanwhile, have their own laws and limitations.
-They're made up of human beings, businesses, and governments.

-This paper is *not* attempting to merge these two spaces.
-The civic systems of human societies have their own laws and meanings, while the information spaces of computing networks have a completely separate civic system, and it's the latter information civic which we explore in this paper.

-Let's define some concepts to add clarity to this.

-"Information space" is the world of computers which have interconnectivity.
-When there is more than one participant in the information space, you have an "information society."
-The philosophy around how authority is assigned in that information society is "information civics."
-This is the subject of the paper.

-There are often laws in human society which affect computing.
-For instance, the European Union recently passed [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation "General Data Protection Regulation"), a regulation on how Web services manage user data.
-These laws will affect how the information society behaves, but they are not a part of the information society.
-The originate from the outside.
-For the sake of simplicity, this paper ignores such laws.
-This is because the goal is to explore the power structures inherent in computing networks.
-The goal is not to explore the interconnection between human government and computing networks.

-Consequently, the concepts should be considered "orthogonal" to human government.
-They are not connected.
-The "architectural rights" in information civics are a property that's unique to computing networks; they are not a prescription for laws in human governments.
-The same is true for "network constitutionalism" and the other concepts used.
-The legalistic terms are metaphors designed to build a better understanding of software design.

 ---

 ## III.
 Information Civics

-Information Civics is a conceptual framework for analyzing the design of computing networks.
-It is a tool for network architectures.
-It approaches the computing network as a social political system and attempts to answer how the technical design of a network will influence the internal politics.
+Computing networks are social and political systems.
+We should attempt to answer how the technical design of a network will influence the internal politics.

-Information Civics is founded on the principle that every computing network has an authority structure which unfolds from the assignment of capabilities.
-This authority system is often derived from the design of the protocol software rather than from the constraints of a hardware.
-By analyzing the architecture of the network, we can derive insights into its internal politics.

 The necessity of a political system is derived from the existence of authority.
-Every network possesses shared state.
+Every computing network has an authority structure which unfolds from the assignment of capabilities and from the management of shared state.
 Devices must be given addresses; data must have references; permissions must be assigned; content must be shared and mutated.
 Therefore, the network must assign authority over information.
 That authority may be given to individual participants, or to subsets of the network, or to the network as a whole.
 However, the existence of that authority can not be avoided.
 The assignment of authority is managed by political systems.
 Thus, inherent in the design of a network is a political system.

 This reality has become no more apparent than in the Web, where Facebook and Google dictate the majority’s experience.
 However, the political system can also be seen in Bitcoin, where protocol changes are dictated by vote of the miners, and in E-mail, where reputation dictates the participation of servers.
 Every network has a political system which underpins its functions.